-- Students in grades Year 2 to 12 - Students with communication impairments.
+- Students in Year 1 to Grade 12 - Students with communication impairments.

-Services include assessment, consultation and the provision of individual programs.
+Services include assessment, consultation and the provision of intervention/programming.
 If available, individual speech and/or language therapy may be provided by a speech and language paraprofessional.

 Discharge Procedures: